-A more indirect indicator of student learning was also considered.
+An indirect indicator of student learning was also considered.
 As mentioned in the introduction, the Statics course has seven well-defined learning objectives.
-At the end of the course, the students are asked to complete a questionnaire in which they rate how confident they are in their ability to demonstrate mastery of each objective using a five-point scale (1 - low confidence; 5 - high confidence).
-The average score over all objectives for cohort T was 4.26 while that for cohort R was 4.20.
-In general, the students indicated a relatively high level of self-assessed proficiency in both cases, with almost no difference between the overall averages, though the R-cohort score was again lower.
+At the end of the course, the students were asked to complete a questionnaire in which they rated how confident they were in their ability to demonstrate mastery of each objective using a five-point scale (1 - low confidence; 5 - high confidence).
+A two-sample t-test of the means was conducted for each objective, and the results are summarized in Table 4.
+In six of the seven objectives (1 - 5 and 7), the P-value is well-above the significance level of 0.05, indicating that the revised method did not lead to higher student confidence in their abilities.
+The P-value for Objective 6, however, was much lower (0.084), though still not statistically significant by our criteria.
+This objective relates to the determination of centroids and moments of inertia, and this result suggests that a more thorough examination of the impact of the revised method in this area may be in order.